Integrating Solana with GitHub Workflows for Enhanced CI/CD

 https://www.donaldsimpson.co.uk/2020/07/27/slabs-sleepers-and-stumps/

-This giant chunk of wood has sat patiently outside my shed for the last 2+ years, like a massive looming todo list…
+These giant chunks of wood have sat patiently outside my shed for the last 2+ years, like a massive looming todo list…

-Now this is all that’s left in the spot it occupied for so long:
+Now this (and a lot of sawdust) is all that’s left in the spot they occupied for so long:

-It took me years to get around to it, but only a couple of Saturday afternoons to mill it.
+It took me years to get around to it, but only a couple of Saturday afternoons to mill it all.

 This, for me, is a whole load of bar and chain to run.
 It more than maxed out the cutting width of my Alaskan Mill setup, which was just a little too short to cope with the widest parts of this trunk, so I had to take a couple of edge sections off.

-Great chain and bar from https://www.chainsawbars.co.uk/ along with their usual great service and helpful advice too, thank you again.
+Great chain and bar from https://www.chainsawbars.co.uk/ along with their usual great service and helpful advice too, thank you again guys, this worked perfectly.

 Here are some of the slabs that were produced – I don’t think the pics properly show how big these are, and they definately don’t convey the weight of them!
 I had to ‘walk’ the thicker ones over to the shed, one corner at a time.

-I’m hoping that void and inclusion on two of the slabs could work out quite nicely too – I’m not normally a fan of epoxy resin but this could be a good place for it.
+I’m hoping that void and inclusion on two of the slabs could work out quite nicely too – I’m not normally a fan of epoxy resin but this could be a good place for it?
 Maybe?
+Or just go with the ‘feature’ perhaps?

 There are three 4″ thick slabs that will take even longer to properly dry, but if they don’t warp or split they should become very characterful – and heavy – tables.